 I have been invited to speak at various events and panels, testify before the Minnesota State Legislature multiple times, and advise various agencies.
 I've been appointed to the Minnesota Statewide Initiative to Reduce Recidivism Executive Steering Committee (by Governor Walz), the MN DOC Community MnSTARR Implementation Task Force (by Commissioner Schnell), the Steele County Community Corrections Advisory Board (by County Attorney McIntosh), and to serve as Special Dispositional Advisor for the State Public Defender's Office.

 I am thankful that I have had the opportunities to do what I do, but of course there's more to life.
-Outside of work, I spend a lot of time working out...and by that I mean chasing around our toddler who can climb faster than a squirrel on fire, or trying to coerce our 5-month old to take a nap.
+Outside of work, I spend a lot of time working out...and by that I mean chasing around our toddler who can climb faster than a squirrel on fire, or trying to coerce our one-year old to take a nap.
 And of course, as a born and bred Minnesotan, I am perpetually preparing myself for another crushing late season Vikings collapse.